ksy141/mstool/README.md

 These are tailored toward martini.
 Not all Martini molecules are present.
 You should make a new file if you want to add molecules or your coarse-grained structures are not at martini resolution.
 Under each RESI `resname`, define a coarse-grained bead in a square bracket ([]) and its corresponding atomistic atoms.
 If a molecule has any isomers (cis/trans/chiral), define them in a square bracket.

 ## Forcefield
 Currently, it only supports charmm36 forcefield.
 The names of atomistic atoms defined in the mapping schemes should match these defined in the forcefield.
-All of the standard C36 molecules are defined at `$HOME/mstool/FF/charmm36/charmm36.xml`, which will autmoatically read.
+All of the standard charmm36 molecules are defined at `$HOME/mstool/FF/charmm36/charmm36.xml`, which will be autmoatically read.

 ## How to use
 ```